 Switching to vegan substitutes can transform your cooking and help the planet.
 Did you know that reducing meat consumption by just 10% can cut greenhouse gases by over 50 million tons annually?
 By choosing plant-based options, you’re not only enjoying delicious meals but also making a positive impact on the environment.
 So go ahead, experiment with these substitutes—you’ll be surprised how satisfying and eco-friendly your dishes can be!

-Violife Vegan Gluten-Free Original Cream Cheese Spread, 7.05 OZ
+Violife Vegan Cream Cheese, 8 OZ

-Violife Vegan Gluten-Free Original Cream Cheese Spread, 7.05 OZ
+Violife Vegan Cream Cheese, 8 OZ

 As an affiliate, we earn on qualifying purchases.